susanev/uw-stars-cse/style.md

 * __main__ should be a short summary of your program.
 Readers of your code should be able to look at your main method and know exactly what your entire program will do
 * There should be exactly one blank line between every method in your entire program
 * There should be a single space between the closing paren of a method header and the opening curly brace of a method header (e.g., `public static void Hello() {`)
+* Do not create a method for a single print statement

 ### Printing